-{Top 6} Best & Quietest Pool Pump (2023)
+{Top 6} Quietest Pool Pumps (2024)

 Are you searching for the perfect pool pump that combines superior performance with whisper-quiet operation?
 Your search is over now!

-1: Pentair SuperFlo® VS
+1: Pentair SuperFlo VS

 Well, if you are looking for the quietest pool pump without sacrificing the quality, then this pump can be an excellent choice for you.
 To be honest, Pentair is one of my favorite brand as I have been using its pump for more than 4 years and I am outstanding performance and quiet operation of their pump.
-And this Pentair Superflo® VS is the same pump I have been using since 4 years.
+And this Pentair Superflo VS is the same pump I have been using since 4 years.

-Additionally, the pump’s description claims it can save up to 80% on electricity bills when compared to a single-speed pump.
+Additionally, the pump’s description claims it can save up to 80% on electricity bills compared to a single-speed pump.
 This impressive cost savings is one of the main benefits of this pump.

-In addition to its cost savings, the Pentair SuperFlo® VS pool pump also operates quietly.
+In addition to its cost savings, the Pentair SuperFlo VS pool pump also operates quietly.
 When running at 1,000 RPM, the pump produces a noise level of just 49 dB, I tested it by putting the noise tester very close to the motor, there are literally gap of 5 inches between the tester and the motor.

 At 2,000 RPM, the noise level increases to 66 dB, while at 3,000 RPM it reaches 78 db.
 At its maximum speed of 3,450 RPM, the noise level rises to 85 db.